 In return, we ask that you work with us for 12 months and make lasting changes to transform your life.
 If you are ready to work hard to make a shift from living in fear of homelessness to celebrating stability, then read our qualification requirements.

 Part of our vision is to help create a community in which families are able to make a shift from just surviving to flourishing.
 However, at the present time our resources are limited and we only take families referred from shelters since we are unable to assist everyone who needs our help.
 To be considered for assistance, you must meet all of the following criteria:

-- Currently stay in a Baltimore County shelter
+- You are homeless and currently stay in a Baltimore County shelter

 - Have at least one dependent child in your custody

 - Have a source of income and fall below the U.S. Department of Housing and Urban Development’s moderate income level